-Density is estimated from a set of multiple regression equations that relate density to sample Zn, Pb and Fe grades and which were created by experimental work relating measured density to assays.
+Density is estimated from a set of multiple regression equations that relate density to sample Zn, Pb and Fe grades (Density=Znx+Pby+Fex+waste rock Density) and which were created by experimental work relating measured density to assays.
 In general, the density of the ore is not much higher than the host rock (e.g., 2.8-3.2), unless high Pb and/or Fe grades are present and in these areas the regression curves take these variances into effect.
+These stoichiometric formulas are applied to the different lenses in the geological models for the deposit.